Design Your Book's Images in Scrively

 When you're satisfied click on "Done."

-The image will be displayed on the selected page.
+The image will be displayed in the selected frame.

 If you’d prefer not to generate images for each page, click on “Generate All Images” in the bottom right corner.
 Scrively will automatically create images for every page based on your story’s context.